-Welcome to the VQA Challenge
+Welcome to the VQA Challenge 2021!

 Answers to some common questions about the challenge can be found in the FAQ section.

-After the challenge deadline, all challenge participant results on test-standard will be made public on a test-standard leaderboard.
+After the challenge deadline, all challenge participant results on test-standard split will be made public on a test-standard leaderboard.

 Please limit the number of entries to the challenge evaluation server to a reasonable number, e.g., one entry per paper.
-To avoid overfitting, the number of submissions per user is limited to 1 upload per day and a maximum of 5 submissions per user.
+To avoid overfitting, the number of submissions per user is limited to 1 upload per day (according to UTC timezone) and a maximum of 5 submissions per user.
 It is not acceptable to create multiple accounts for a single project to circumvent this limit.
 The exception to this is if a group publishes two papers describing unrelated methods, in this case both sets of results can be submitted for evaluation.
-However, test-dev allows for 10 submissions per day.
-Please refer to the section on "Test-Dev Best Practices" in the MSCOCO detection challenge page for more information about the test-dev set.
+However, Test-Dev allows for 10 submissions per day.

-The download page contains links to all VQA train/val/test images, questions, and associated annotations (for train/val only).
+The download page contains links to all VQA v2.0 train/val/test images, questions, and associated annotations (for train/val only).
 Please specify any and all external data used for training in the "method description" when uploading results to the evaluation server.

 Results must be submitted to the evaluation server by the challenge deadline.
 Competitors' algorithms will be evaluated according to the rules described on the evaluation page.
 Challenge participants with the most successful and innovative methods will be invited to present.